When to use a facebow

-U shaped frame is the largest part of Facebow that covers the front area of the patient’s face.
+The U-shaped frame is the largest part of the Facebow that covers the front area of the patient’s face.
 It represents the plane of the cranium for the reference relation of dental arches.
-The metallic frame extends to the TMJ of both sides, 2-3 inches anterior to the face without direct relation of mouth.
+The metallic frame extends to the TMJ of both sides, 2-3 inches anterior to the face without direct relation to the mouth.

 - Condylar rods:

 These are small metallic rods on either side of the frame.
 Condylar rods help to locate the opening axis or hinge axis of the temporomandibular joint.
 These rods transfer the hinge axis of TMJ to the condylar shaft in the articulator.
 Condylar rods are only present in the arbitrary or Artex facebow.

 The most important part of the Artex facebow has direct contact with the occlusal rims inside the mouth during the facebow record.
 The attachment of a Bite fork on rims called Stem.
 The minimum depth of Bite fork insertion on the wax rims is 3mm.

 The locking device of the facebow keeps the whole assembly in position and prevents the unwanted movement of the facebow during record taking procedure.
 It unites the bite fork and U-shaped frame and supports the occlusal rims and casts articulation or transfer of the facebow to the articulator.
 The locking device consists of two parts; a transverse rod and a transfer rod.